BingoJello/WebServicesProject/README.md

 Create a client to add books and then ask information about a book.
 By retrieving the title of the book, we retrieve a set of informations about it (date of publication, author, summary, book cover) using an external web service (Google books API).

 When a user adds a new book, the book must exist.
-To verify the existence of the book we look in the API if the book exists.
+To verify the existence of the book we look in the external web service if the book exists.

 Services’ description
 -----------------------------------